F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for BGP routing is available in DO v1.20 and later
+   Support for BGP routing is available in DO v1.20 and later.
+BGP Routing is an experimental (Early Access) feature on the BIG-IP

 This example shows how you can configure Border Gateway Protocol (BGP) routing in a Declarative Onboarding declaration.